 Parents / Graduate Students wishing to apply for a Direct PLUS Loan should click on the link below and sign in to complete the online application.

 *Please do NOT complete the Direct PLUS Loan Application prior to May 1, as the credit approval is only valid for a limited period.

 Upon determination of credit approval, the Parent Borrower / Graduate Student will be notified that he/she must complete a master promissory note at:

 Upon completion of the MPN and any other paperwork you may receive from the Department of Education, the PLUS loan will be added to the student's financial aid award.

 Students who wish to borrow loans other than Stafford or Perkins, may opt for a private loan.
 Please visit the following website to learn more about the loan options that are available.
-After creating an account and reading through a bit of loan counseling information you will be able to compare several loan companies at a glance.
+After creating an account and reading through the loan counseling information, you will be able to compare several loan companies at a glance.

 United Methodist Student Loan

-A legally binding promissory is required.
-Repayments are made monthly beginning no later than six months after discontinuing school attendance.
+A legally binding promissory note is required.
+Repayment is made monthly beginning no later than six months after discontinuing school attendance.
 Interest will be computed at 6 percent per annum from the date the loan is granted until the note is paid in full.
 For service credit, a student must contact the National Office of United Methodist Student Loans in Nashville, Tennessee.

-Applications and further information at the General Board of Higher Education and Ministry website.
+Applications and further information are available at the General Board of Higher Education and Ministry website.